STUDENT PERMIT APPLICATIONS

 • A GHIC (or an EHIC that is still valid)

-• A foreign policy BUT the insurer has to sign a form – see below
+• A foreign policy BUT the insurer has to sign a form – this is very difficult, see below

-This is a normal GHIC – not a specialist student one.
+You need a normal GHIC – not a ‘student’ GHIC

 We can help you find one, but expect to pay around 230 chf to 280 chf per month for the duration of your course.

-(So far we haven’t found any insurers prepared to sign this, so it’s an unlikely solution.)
+So far we haven’t found a single insurer from any country that is prepared to sign, so it’s an unlikely solution.

 3 THE PERMIT APPLICATION DOCUMENT